Left to right: pieces of the Allende, Yukon, and Murchison meteorites.

 CIs have never been heated above 50°C, indicating that they came from the outer part of the solar nebula.
 They are especially interesting because their chemical compositions, with the exception of hydrogen and helium, closely resemble that of the Sun's photosphere.
 They thus have the most primitive compositions of any meteorites and are often used as a standard for gauging how much chemical fractionation has been experienced by materials formed throughout the solar system.

 CM chondrites are named for the Mighei meteorite that fell in Mykolaiv province, Ukraine, in 1889.
-They contain small chondrules (typically 0.1–0.3 millimeters in diameter) and similar-sized refractory inclusions.
+They contain small chondrules (typically 0.1–0.3 mm in diameter) and similar-sized refractory inclusions.
 They also show less aqueous alteration than, and about half the water content of, CI chondrites.
 Like CIs, however, they contain a wealth of organic material – more than 230 different amino acids in the case of the famous Murchison meteorite.
 Comparisons of reflectance spectra point to the asteroid 19 Fortuna or, possibly, the largest asteroid, 1 Ceres, as candidate parent bodies.

 CV chondrites are named for the Vigarano meteorite that fell in Italy in 1910.
 They resemble ordinary chondrites and have large, well-defined chondrules of magnesium-rich olivine, often surrounded by iron sulfide, in a dark-gray matrix of mainly iron-rich olivine.
 They also contain calcium-aluminum inclusions (CAIs) – the most ancient minerals known in the solar system – that typically make up more than 5% of the meteorite.